Songbirding! Breeding Song Birds Session

 Guided Birdwatching for People with Mobility Challenges

-This outing is appropriate for birders with a range of mobility challenges including birders who use wheelchairs, walkers, or canes, as well as those with difficulty walking, but all birders are welcome.
+This outing is appropriate for birders with a range of mobility challenges including birders who use wheelchairs, walkers, or canes, as well as those who walk slowly, but all birders are welcome.
 We expect to see many species of bird at close range.
 All birders from beginner to experienced are welcome.

 View Event →